 While these provisions do not mention COI as such, the principle behind them applies to the whole process of evidentiary assessment, a main element of which is the evaluation of country information.
 From a COI viewpoint, an individualised procedure means that the information used and referred to in decision-making cannot be too general and should always reflect the individual circumstances of each asylum-seeker.
 Therefore in this context the criterion of individualisation does not refer to the personalised or general character of an applicant's fear, it rather compels authorities to consider COI that reflects the individual situation referred to by the applicant.
 In many member states, this - now formalised - requirement may not bring anything new.
-At the same time, the rule of not using uniform "COI text modules" in various different decisions on refugee status will become generally applicable in all countries.
-For some member states, the obligation of individual assessment brings a change mostly in respect of subsidiary protection, where a merely country-specific approach has been more frequently used.
-The two directives in question do not distinguish between the two areas in this regard.
+At the same time, the implicit prohibition of using uniform "COI text modules" in various different decisions on refugee status is still a noteworthy improvement of quality standards.
+For some member states, the obligation of individual assessment has brought a change mostly in respect of subsidiary protection, where a merely country-specific (non-individualised) approach used to be more common.
+The Qualification and Procedures Directives do not distinguish between the two areas in this regard.

-During the time this study was being conducted, EU member states were gradually transposing the above criterion into their national legislation.
-The practice of Hungary can be mentioned in this respect, as in addition to transposing the general standard of individualised processing, it explicitly mentions this requirement as a condition for producing relevant COI34.
+EU member states transposed the above criterion into their national legislation.
+The practice of Hungary deserves special notice in this respect, as in addition to transposing the general standard of individualised processing, it explicitly mentions this requirement as a condition for producing relevant COI.43